 Save yourself from having a dozen workbooks you don’t need.
-By using Excel tabs, you can save space and keep your data sorted, neat and protected.
+Learn how to sort tabs in Excel and you will save space and keep your data organised and protected.
 Hide sensitive information, colour code worksheets and much more.

 Sheet Tab in Excel